bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/pythagoras.md

 * The society which he led, half religious and half scientific, followed a code of secrecy which certainly means that today Pythagoras is a mysterious figure.
 * We do have details of Pythagoras's life from early biographies which use important original sources yet are written by authors who attribute divine powers to him, and whose aim was to present him as a god-like figure.
 * What we present below is an attempt to collect together the most reliable sources to reconstruct an account of Pythagoras's life.
-* As a child Pythagoras spent his early years in Samos but travelled widely with his father.
 * There are accounts of Mnesarchus returning to Tyre with Pythagoras and that he was taught there by the Chaldaeans and the learned men of Syria.
-* Little is known of Pythagoras's childhood.
 * All accounts of his physical appearance are likely to be fictitious except the description of a striking birthmark which Pythagoras had on his thigh.
 * There were, among his teachers, three philosophers who were to influence Pythagoras while he was a young man.
 * One of the most important was Pherekydes who many describe as the teacher of Pythagoras.